At some point in your life, you've probably experienced a “lightbulb” moment.

 Where Seeking Alpha is great for public companies, CrunchBase is great for the private startups.
 Every company profile has a “Recent Activity” section that consolidates recent articles and news.
 Here's what that looks like for Casper, the privately held mattress company:

 Next, I try to find interviews with employees (preferably executives) from the company.
 YouTube is a great place to check or you can simply Google “[Company Name] Interview” and see what pops up.
 If there is a big initiatives or a looming doubt, interviewers are going to jump all over that.

-After researching and deciding on the angle you want to take, you need to consolidate your information and solutions into some sort of deliverable.
+After you've decided on the angle you want to take via your thorough research, you need to consolidate your information and solutions into some sort of deliverable.